Reykjavík–Keflavík (KEF)

 We first visited KEF on the way back from a Europe trip in 2016.
 Icelandair has a stopover program where you can essentially take a layover in Reykjavík of up to a week in length for no additional cost, and since Iceland is along the path of many flights between Europe and the United States, it’s a great way to break up the transatlantic flight.
 We’d never been to Iceland, so we took a 26-hour (one night) layover in Reykjavík on our way from Paris to Chicago.

-Though it was a short trip, we liked it so much that we decided to use a stopover to spend five nights in Reykjavík on the way back from Stockholm in 2019.
+Though it was a short trip, we liked it so much that we decided to use a stopover to spend five nights in Reykjavík on the way back from Stockholm in 2019, and we visited Iceland again in 2023.

 Tags: